MaxwellHirsch/fraser-hack/README.md

 * __No Written Code__ - We did not write a single line of code for this service.
 By leveraging other commercially available APIs and platforms, we have no infrastructure

 ## What’s next for text based medical diagnoses
-* Increased Accessibility - We want to include additional language support, such as Chinese or French, as well as having voice automated response for those who are visually impaired.
+* __Increased Accessibility__ - We want to include additional language support, such as Chinese or French, as well as having voice automated response for those who are visually impaired.
-* Additional Inputs - We want to increase the range of inputs that could be directed at our service.
+* __Additional Inputs__ - We want to increase the range of inputs that could be directed at our service.
 This includes devices such as the Amazon Echo, Google Home, etc.
+* __Better Location Recommendation__ - Integrate with clinic, hospital, and other medical service data to better target recommended providers.